-Officers are the two biggest professions filled with people who have
+Officers are the two biggest professions filled with people who

-to them by us, we feel in control.
+directly given to them by us, we feel in control.

-within them.
+to the universe within them.
 People of all ages would gather around

 them to learn from their vast storage of knowledge.
 We were seen

 as "the authority" on any and all topics.